khalid-hussain/shaheen/chap16.md

 the right.
 The troops under the Abu Abdullah that were retreating saw this change in situations and re-launched an attack.
 Now Ferdinand's entire army were pushed to one side of the city.
-On their right and left flanks were Badr Bin Mughira and Mansoor Bin Hassan's horsemen.
+On their right and left flanks were Badr bin Mughira and Mansoor bin Hassan's horsemen.
 In the rear were Musa's fighters while the remainder of the army were in front fighting under the leadership of Abu Abdullah and Abu Mohsin.
 On the fourth side of the city, next to which the river flowed, was peaceful.